Mobile sports betting is now available across the Pelican State.

 Louisiana has taken a progressive approach to legal sports betting.
 Here’s what we know about the business end of the state’s regulatory framework so far.

 - Sportsbook operators will be charged a tax rate of 10 percent on retail sports wagering and 15 percent on online betting

 - There will be up to 41 online sports betting licenses available

 We expect more information to become available.

 Fun fact: Louisiana holds the distinction of being the least populous American state with more than one professional sports team.
-Get ready to place a legal bet at a Louisiana sportsbook in late 2021 by researching these two local teams:
+Get ready to place a legal bet at a Louisiana sportsbook by researching these two local teams:

 - New Orleans Pelicans

 - New Orleans Saints

 The state is also home to several popular Division I college sports teams, including the LSU Tigers and Louisiana Ragin’ Cajuns.
-Whether or not Louisiana will allow wagers on in-state college teams remains to be seen.
+Louisiana is one of a handful of states that allows in-state college sports betting.